uschpc/reframe-tests/CARC.md

-# Using ReFrame on CARC systems
+# Using ReFrame on CARC HPC clusters

 ## Installing ReFrame